Frac7/ERCStandardsShowcase/README.md

 ## Getting started
 If you use VS Code, install the Solidity extension.
 1. Run `npm i`
+2. Open the Remix IDE at https://remix.ethereum.org/
-2. Run `npm run connect` to connect to Remix IDE
+3. Run `npm run connect` to connect to Remix IDE

 ## Compile and run on Remix IDE
 1. Select the "Solidity compiler" section and compile the contract